Skip to content

 On placement, you are supervised by experienced scientists, clinicians and trained mentors.
 You receive the support as needed with at least two visits during placement, either by your personal tutor or another member of academic staff involved in running the placement.
 Potential placements include*:

-• UK placements: HPA Colindale, Novartis, GSK, Pfizer, MSD, PHE Didcot (toxicology), Public Health, St George’s NHS Trust, Audit work, Clinical Research Facility, St George’s, Imaging Research Centre, St George’s.
+• UK placements: Pfizer, GSK, MSD, Lilly, Sanofi, HPA Colindale, Novartis, Cancer Research Horizons, PHE Didcot (toxicology), Public Health, St George's NHS Trust, Clinical Research Facility, St George's

 • Academic placements: The Francis Crick Institute, UCL Great Ormond Street Institute of Child Health

-• Erasmus placements: University of Barcelona and University of Granada in Spain; Radboud University and Leiden University in the Netherlands, and the University of Nicosia, Cyprus.
+• Erasmus placements: University of Barcelona and University of Granada in Spain; Radboud University and Leiden University in the Netherlands.

 *This list is subject to change and should be used as a guide of where students may be able to go.